Are you interested in working in the technology space as a software engineer, applications developer, data analyst, or video game developer?

 Better known employers of Business Analytics professionals and Data Scientists:

 Google, Dell, Oracle, Splunk, Hewlett-Packard, Salesforce, Microsoft, Tabluea Software, IBM, Trifacta, Cloudera, Sumo Logic, Gainsight, Domo, Hortonworks, Informatic, Snap Logic, McKinsey, and Bain & Company.
-For a more complete list of major employers, check out the following article: "The Best Big Data And Business Analytics Companies To Work For In 2016"
+For a more complete list of major employers, check out the following article: "TOP 50 BIG DATA ANALYTICS COMPANIES February 2019"

 - Digital Analytics Association